Contingencyplana/making_friends_0/planning/charter_of_the_poles.md

 ---
+id: charter-of-the-poles
+kind: charter
+owners: [planning]
+status: active
+---

+# Charter of the Poles

 ## 1. The Two Great Chairs
 - **Planning Great Chair (North Pole)**
   Keeper: **Igor, the Great Planner**
   Domain: planning caverns, Decision Records, Parliament scrolls, and just enough labs to prevent stalling.

 - **Whitecoat Great Chair (South Pole)**
   Keeper: **Ivy, the Great Whitecoat**
-  Domain: friends, tests, runtime — the living engine of creation and growth.
+  Domain: friends, tests, runtime—the living engine of creation and growth.

 ---

-# Charter Of The Poles

 ## 2. The North Pole — Realm of the Great Planner
 - **Planning Parliament of the North** sits at the pole, council of scrolls and deputies.
 - Beneath it:
   1. **Timestorm Generator** (a rambling old house with its dome-like pommel).
   2. **The Great Timestorm** (ever-churning clouds of deliberation).
   3. **A Continent-Wide Hurricane** (decisions sweeping outward, reshaping the land).

 ---